Mike has a keen interest in the effects of politics in our culture. He has a unique way of simplifying complex concepts.

 There are many forces that can contribute to a recession, including the downturn of the Gross Domestic Product (GDP), the trade deficit, and the labor force participation rate.

 Historically, the treasury bond inverted yield curve has served as an indicator of a future recession.
 However, economists are mixed on their views as to whether or not a recession will occur in the near future.
-This article describes how these forces have worked in the past to predict and create a recession and how current indicators show the possibility of it happening again.
+This article describes how these forces have worked in the past to predict and create a recession.
+This article uses the economic conditions of August 2019 as an example.

 The sources for this article are from the following: